MGrime/Cecilia/README.md

 #### Windows

 1. Download a release from the Releases tab and extract to your running folder.
-2. Install FFMPEG from [here](https://ffmpeg.zeranoe.com/builds/).
-Choose the static download and extract the contents of bin in the archive to the running folder.
-Download the Sodium and Opus DLL's from [here](https://discord.foxbot.me/binaries/win64/) and place them in the running folder.
+2. Install FFMPEG from [here](https://www.gyan.dev/ffmpeg/builds/).
+Choose the release download and extract the 3 .exe files to the folder alongside the Cecilia DLL.
+Download the Sodium and Opus DLL's from [here](https://dsharpplus.github.io/natives/index.html) and place them in the running folder.
+Rename libopus.dll to opus.dll.
 3. Execute Cecilia_NET.dll using .NET Core through a Command Prompt or Powershell and follow the instructions.

 #### Linux